 Thank you for considering a career with the Department of Foreign Affairs and Trade.

 The department's role is to advance the interests of Australia and Australians internationally.
-This involves working to strengthen Australia's security; enhancing Australia's prosperity; and helping Australian travellers and Australians overseas.
+This involves working to strengthen Australia's security; enhancing Australia's prosperity; delivering an effective and high quality aid program; and helping Australian travellers and Australians overseas.

-The department provides foreign and trade policy advice to the government.
+The department provides foreign, trade and development policy advice to the government.
 We work with other government agencies to ensure that Australia's pursuit of its global, regional and bilateral interests is coordinated effectively.

 To carry out this mandate, the department employs over 2,000 people on a permanent basis, of whom about 520 are serving overseas at any one time.
 We also employ a large number of locally engaged staff at our overseas missions.